networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 AFC can be installed as a single node or using multiple nodes.
 In this blog post, I will go through the process to install a three-node cluster using AFC 6.1.
 The cluster will be installed in my home lab environment using ESXi 6.5.

 I like how AFC can be deployed as a VM.
-It means you can deploy it up without needing any expensive hardware.
+It means you can deploy it without needing any expensive hardware.
 You can spin it up as a VM and away you go.
 Easy-peasy.

 For lab purposes, it's fine to deploy a single node.
 This is what I do in my lab environment.